-A New Jersey motel burns in flames early Friday morning and some residences are dead, injured or unaccounted for.
+A New Jersey motel fire broke out early Friday morning and some residents are dead, injured or unaccounted for.

-According to USA Today, the two-story motel building was destroyed, leaving three people dead, eight people injured and 10 people reportedly unaccounted for, Ocean County Prosecutor Joseph Coronato said.
+According to USA Today, the two-story motel building was destroyed, leaving three people dead, eight people injured and ten people reportedly unaccounted for, Ocean County Prosecutor Joseph Coronato said.

-A resident of the motel describe the fiery scene, “That thing went up quicker than I've ever seen," Mark Lynch, 45, said, “the flames were hotter than I've ever felt, reports USA.
+A resident of the motel describe the fiery scene, “That thing went up quicker than I've ever seen," Mark Lynch, 45, said, “The flames were hotter than I've ever felt,” reports USA Today.

-The New Jersey Star-Ledger writes, the fire was reported to them at 5:42 a.m., Capt.
-Robert Dikun of the Point Pleasant Beach police said, investigators are working to determine how the fire started and where it began.
+The New Jersey Star-Ledger writes that the fire was reported to them at 5:42 a.m.
+Capt.
+Robert Dikun of the Point Pleasant Beach police said investigators are working to determine how the fire started and where it began.